khornberg/brackets-cardboard/README.md

 ** I want to get to this.
 Dynamic loading currently doesn't work.**

->Open the `managers` folder in this extension fodler and add the file.
-The easist way to get to the folder is to select `Help->Show Extensions Folder`.
+>Open the `managers` folder in this extension folder and add the file.
+The easiest way to get to the folder is to select `Help->Show Extensions Folderr`.

 >brackets-cardboard loads all the managers in the `modules/managers` extension folder.